 - Finish with paste wax

-- Perfect for tight spots
+- Works great for tight spots

-- Great for quick touch-ups
+- Perfect for quick touch-ups

 Hand polishing techniques for smaller boats and tight spaces

-- Wrap sandpaper around sponges for contours
+- Wrap sandpaper around contoured sponges

 - Finger-tip applicators for rails